w-yeehong/tp/docs/UserGuide.md

 #### 5.2.2 Delete a patient: `deletepatient` (Yun Qing)

-Delete the details of the existing patient identified by his/her name from Covigent.
+Deletes the details of the existing patient identified by his/her name from Covigent.

 Format: `deletepatient NAME`